Sections

 When it comes to giving international customers a great cross-channel online experience, savvy marketers must find the best way to engage them in their preferred languages.
 But marketers must also accomplish this without weakening their overall brand messaging.

-On the one hand, it’s economical and practical to maintain a completely standardized approach to global marketing—meaning, the customer experience remains the same no matter which market is being served.
+On the one hand, it's economical and practical to maintain a completely standardised approach to global marketing-meaning, the customer experience remains the same no matter which market is being served.

-On the other hand, businesses that fail to appropriately customize their efforts for different markets can drive away customers with tone-deaf content and products.
+On the other hand, businesses that fail to appropriately customise their efforts for different markets can drive away customers with tone-deaf content and products.

-It’s a balancing act—and a tricky one at that.
-Fortunately, there are ways to successfully walk the tightrope between content standardization and customization.
+It's a balancing act-and a tricky one at that.
+Fortunately, there are ways to successfully walk the tightrope between content standardization and customisation.

 Website Translation Standardization

-There are many attractive reasons to standardize branding and products across global markets, such as:
+There are many attractive reasons to standardise branding and products across global markets, such as:

-• It empowers a company to globalize while leveraging economies of scale
+• It empowers a company to globalise while leveraging economies of scale

 • It eases efforts in content creation and management by ensuring the same content is delivered across all channels